tumisograig/airbnb-clone-project/README.md

 Focuses on securing the app against vulnerabilities like SQL injection, XSS, and unauthorized access.
 Monitors logs, implements security patches, and performs audits.

 ---
+## 🧰 Technology Stack

+This Airbnb Clone project leverages a modern full-stack architecture to build scalable, maintainable, and user-friendly applications.
+Below is a breakdown of the technologies used and their roles:

+### 🐍 Django
+A high-level Python web framework that encourages rapid development and clean, pragmatic design.
+In this project, Django is used to build the backend logic, manage authentication, and expose RESTful API endpoints.

+### 🐘 PostgreSQL
+An open-source relational database management system.
+PostgreSQL is used to store and manage all persistent data including users, bookings, listings, and reviews.

+### ⚛️ React
+A JavaScript library for building user interfaces.
+React powers the frontend of the application, enabling dynamic and responsive UI components for seamless user interaction.

+### ⚡ TypeScript
+A statically typed superset of JavaScript that enhances code quality and developer productivity.
+Used alongside React for safer and more predictable frontend development.

+### 📱 React Native
+A framework for building cross-platform mobile applications using JavaScript and React.
+Enables the development of a native mobile version of the Airbnb Clone for both iOS and Android platforms.

+### 🐚 Shell / Bash
+Used for scripting and automation, such as setting